ileeds/nba_detector/README.md

 Once you have collected the data you'd like, type `s` to prompt the browser, and select `cancel` to download the data.
 Then, at the top of script.js set `shouldLoadModel = true` to only load the data (or if you're using the manual process, simply don't upload the model files).
 Then, type `t` to train a new model based on this data.
 You will be prompted once this training has completed.
 Type `s` again, and this time select `OK` to download the newly trained model files.

+### Screen Capture

+If the video is streamed from a cross-origin iframe, the default setup may not work.
+At the top of script.js set `shouldCaptureScreen = true`, and when prompted, select the chrome tab you are streaming from.
+For best results, put the video player into fullscreen.

 ## Hotkeys

 f - Puts the video into fullscreen (see the handleKeyDown method of script.js if the document selector does not work for your streaming site).